 - Texas Muslim Women's Foundation: Locke Lord lawyers provide a variety of legal services for this one-of-a-kind organization, one of the few in the country that provides social services to victims of domestic violence who are predominantly from the Muslim community.
 Besides serving as the organization's pro bono general counsel, Locke Lord also successfully worked toward a major grant to fund the group and toward securing donated apartments as transitional living for clients of the group.
 The Firm was also a supporter of the Foundation’s Peace in the Home program campaign from which funds were used to complete a domestic violence shelter.

 - Houston Volunteer Lawyers Program: Locke Lord was named an Equal Access to Justice Champion during the 2016-2017 Bar year for being a model for pro bono legal services in the community.
+Houston Associate Emma Doineau was honored with a 2019 Outstanding Pro Bono Achievement award from Houston Volunteer Lawyers for her work on a pro bono tax case that resulted in her client being awarded over $200,000 in refund checks from the IRS.

 - Legal Lines: Lawyers volunteer to staff a phone bank each month to handle a variety of legal issues.